 Suspension of the EU-Cuba agreement

-Members of the European Parliament warn that, in the absence of clear steps towards a short-term democratic transition, the EU must suspend the Political Dialogue and Cooperation Agreement signed with Cuba in December 2016.
+The MEPs warn that, in the absence of clear steps towards a short-term democratic transition, the EU must suspend the Political Dialogue and Cooperation Agreement signed with Cuba in December 2016.

 The opposition leader José Daniel Ferrer had described it in May before the European Parliament's Foreign Affairs Committee as "an aspirin for a terrible cancer."

-Democratic transition and humanitarian assistance
+Democratic transition and humanitarian aid

 Condemnation for support of Russia and Belarus